-All federally funded ITS projects, shall, at a minimum, produce the Project Risk Assessment and Regulatory Compliance Checklist (FDOT Form 750-040-05).
-All state-funded ITS projects shall produce the Project Risk Assessment and Regulatory Compliance Checklist (FDOT Form 750-040-05) if required by the District TSM&O Program Engineer.
-The Project Risk Assessment and Regulatory Compliance Checklist (FDOT Form 750-040-05) is used to (a) assess if the project is low risk or high risk and (b) address all regulatory SE items in 23 CFR, Part 940.11.
+All federally funded ITS projects shall, at a minimum, produce the Project Risk Assessment and Regulatory Compliance Checklist (FDOT Form 750-040-05).
+All state funded ITS projects shall produce the Project Risk Assessment and Regulatory Compliance Checklist (FDOT Form 750-040-05) if required by the District TSM&O Program Engineer.
+The Project Risk Assessment and Regulatory Compliance Checklist (FDOT Form 750-040-05) is used to (a) assess if the project is low risk or high risk and (b) address the federal requirement to tailor and scale the SE analysis commensurate with the ITS project scope.